WouafIT/Web_app/README.md

 `npm install`

 2. Create a file ./config/config.json with all the required data (use config.default.json for more infos)
-  - Contact Wouaf IT here to ask for API keys: https://wouafit.local/contact/ Thank you explain the use you intend to do with this API.
+  - Contact Wouaf IT here to ask for API keys: https://wouafit.local/contact/
+	Thank you to explain the use you intend to do with this API.
+	It's ok if you want to help to debug, or help to replace the PHP part with a node one or if you want to develop a native mobile app for Wouaf IT.
+	It's not ok (currently) if you want to use API data for another service.
   - Use the Google console to get an API Key for Google Map.
   - Use the Facebook console to create an app and get the App key.
   - Use Google analytics to get an analytics key.